termux/x11-packages/CONTRIBUTING.md

 		An official URL to the package's home page and sources.

-Please note that you should not expect that your package will be available immediately.
-Mantainer also has right to decline package request even if it met all conditions to be packaged.
+Please note that request may not be processed immediately.

 ## Feature requests

 Decision on which features will be available or not is done solely by core maintainer ([@xeffyr]).

-We do not accept feature requests for X11-related stuff regardless of how useful they are.
+Packages available here usually compiled with maximal amount of features enabled if they are not introducing various issues at a build- & run- time.

 ## Pull requests